-A “sanctioned event or activity” is one which: is authorized by a USA Hockey organization; is played under the Playing Rules of USA Hockey; has all members (players and coaches) properly registered; and is officiated by properly registered and certified USA Hockey officials.
+An on ice “sanctioned event or activity” is one which: is played under the Playing Rules of USA Hockey; has all members (players and coaches) properly registered; and is officiated by properly registered and certified USA Hockey officials.
 All normal ice hockey-related activities, such as games, practices and scrimmages, between properly registered USA hockey teams are automatically sanctioned.
-USA Hockey does not sanction games or practices against non-registered teams/leagues, unless a District Risk Manager and Registrar agree to issue a Special Event Sanction.
+A Special Event Sanction Form is required for any on or off ice activity against non-registered teams.
+Special Event Sanction forms for on ice activities must be signed by the appropriate Southeastern District Associate Registrar listed below.

 District of Columbia, Maryland